GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
-      --hydration-dir='.kpt-pipeline': the directory to where the (kpt) hydration takes place.
+      --hydration-dir='.kpt-pipeline': The directory to where the (kpt) hydration takes place.
 Default to a hidden directory .kpt-pipeline.
       --insecure-registry=[]: Target registries for built images which are not secure --iterative-status-check=false: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
       --kube-context='': Deploy to this Kubernetes context